spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 `${instance["size"] > 400}` or `${parameters["runCanary"] == "true"}`.

 Note that you may need to transform some values for the comparisons to work properly.
+In the example above, `parameters["runCanary"]` returns a string rather than a boolean.
+To use it in a comparision, you need to either compare it to a string or convert it to a boolean:
+`${#toBoolean(parameters["runCanary"]) == true}`.

-For example, the status attribute of a stage is actually an enum internally, not a string.
+Another example is that the status attribute of a stage is actually an enum internally, not a string.
 To compare the status to a string, you need to call `.toString()` on the result.
 For example:
 `${#stage("Deploy")["status"].toString() == "SUCCEEDED"}`.